-The portion of employer contributions credited to the “employer contribution” component of the individual’s account increased from 4.19% to 8.03%.
 Once members have five years of membership service, they are vested in the employer contributions credited to the individual account, as well as any investment earnings on those contributions.

 If members terminate PERS-covered employment or dies before attaining five years of membership service, they will forfeit the employer contributions and associated investment earnings on those contributions.

 Remember: Member contributions and other contributions are always vested.
 Employer contributions are only vested once members have earned 5 or more years of membership service.

 PERS member contributions will be decreased to 6.9% on January 1 if the annual actuary valuation results show the amortization period has dropped below 25 years and remains below 25 years following the reduction of both the employer and member contribution rates.